clj-kondo/clj-kondo/doc/linters.md

 An addition `:langs #{:clj}` option is allowed to limit the warning to a selection of languages.
 Valid set elements are `:clj` and `:cljs`.

-A `:position` option limits the warning to the position in which the var appears.
-Valid values are `:call` (the var is in call/operator position, e.g. `(read-string ...)`), `:value` (the var is used as a value, e.g. passed to a higher-order function or a bare reference), or a set combining both, e.g. `#{:call :value}`.
-When omitted, both positions are warned on..
+A `:positions` option limits the warning to the positions in which the var appears.
+The value is a set or vector containing `:call` (the var is in call/operator position, e.g. `(read-string ...)`) and/or `:value` (the var is used as a value, e.g. passed to a higher-order function or a bare reference).
+When omitted, both positions are warned on.

 *Example trigger:*